Now you can create your own text campaigns, for free, from your pocket

-Enter our new version of open letters, which you can now use with the petitionkeyword.
-This solves both problems: activists and organizers can spend time to drive hundreds or thousands of contacts to Congress with none of the extra instructions that were required before and people new to the ‘bot or activism can engage more easily with fewer steps to worry about.
+Enter our new version of open letters, which you can now use with the petition keyword.
+Now activists and organizers can spend time to drive hundreds or thousands of contacts to Congress with none of the extra instructions that were required before, and people new to the ‘bot or activism can engage more easily with fewer steps to worry about.

 Starting your own petition is easy!